Selected projects

 Steve was the recipient of the 2017 OC Honors Educator of the Year Award.
 Twice he represented Odessa College for the Minnie Stevens Piper Professor Award, which is made annually to professors for superior teaching at the college level.
 In the fall of 2018, Odessa College, considered by the Aspen Institute as one of the top five community colleges in the nation, showed its appreciation to Steve and another art colleague for their distinguished teaching careers by dedicating and naming a new gallery space after them.

-Steve volunteers his photographic services for Home Hospice in Odessa.
-He and his students volunteer their photography documentation for Keep Odessa Beautiful.
 For over twenty years Steve has been a member on the Board of Directors of the Texas Photographic Society, and currently, he serves as the TPS President and is also on the Board of Directors of Odessa Arts.

 Please re-enter passcode: